broadinstitute/palantir-workflows/GlimpseImputationPipeline/README.md

 - *ReduceAndMergeForGlimpse*: Remove all annotations except GT and PL from single-sample VCFs and merge them into a multi-sample VCF
 - *Glimpse1Imputation*: Run GLIMPSE1 imputation (not well-tested or optimized)

+### Docker Images
+The tasks in these workflows require a few features that are not present in the original GLIMPSE2 docker image, notably, bcftools and picard.
+This extension to the original docker image can be generated with the `build_base_and_extension_docker.sh` script in the `glimpse_docker` directory.
+Call the script with the `--help` argument for instructions.
+This docker image can be used as the `docker` argument to [Glimpse2SplitReference](#Glimpse2SplitReference), [Glimpse2Imputation](#Glimpse2Imputation), and [Glimpse2ImputationInBatches](#Glimpse2ImputationInBatches).
+The default value to these arguments should represent a recent version and follows the naming convention `us.gcr.io/broad-dsde-methods/glimpse:{github_namespace}_{commit_id}`.

+#### Docker Image for Extracting Number of Sites from Reference Panel
+For selecting the correct resources for imputation, one task of the [Glimpse2Imputation](#Glimpse2Imputation) needs to extract the number of common and rare sites from each chunk in the reference panel.
+For this purpose, we added a binary to the GLIMPSE2 code, which lives in [this branch](https://github.com/michaelgatzen/GLIMPSE/tree/extract_num_sites_from_reference_chunk).
+This image should be rebuilt if there is a major change to the GLIMPSE2 code following the instructions in the provided README, especially if the data representation is affected.
+After cloning that branch, the docker image can be directly built from the Dockerfile.
+Use this docker image as the `docker_extract_num_sites_from_reference_chunks` argument to [Glimpse2Imputation](#Glimpse2Imputation) and [Glimpse2ImputationInBatches](#Glimpse2ImputationInBatches).
+The default value to these arguments should represent a recent version and follows the naming convention `us.gcr.io/broad-dsde-methods/glimpse_extract_num_sites_from_reference_chunks:{github_namespace}_{commit_id}`.

 ## Glimpse2SplitReference

 This workflow splits the provided reference panel into a series of chunks that each span a specified region of the genome, and converts the reference panel into a binary representation that can be ingested by the `Glimpse2Imputation` workflow.
 This significantly speeds up the imputation process since this step only has to be performed once per reference panel instead of once per sample.